MKegler/SpeechTACSmodel/ReadMe.md

 In case of any issues, questions or suggestions, please do open an issue in the repository and/or email me directly.

-Last updated: 31th July 2020
+Last updated: 08 October 2020